Zephyr0402/PetPal/README.md

 |              | Buyers can confirm the payment after receiving the animal                                             |           |
 |              | Seller will get a notification when a buyer submits an order                                          |           |

+Note: Originally one of our requirements is "Administrator actions (add/delete users, manage transactions, verify user identity)", but it seems less important as we move on.
 ## Task Breakdown for minimal requirement:
 * **User registration, login and logout**